praekelt/go-metrics-api/docs/api.rst

     - ``agg_method``: the aggregation method used to publish metric values (e.g.
       ``last``).

-*Note*: At the time of writing, conversation metrics are not yet ready for use.
+At the time of writing, conversation metrics are only fired by internal Vumi Go processes.

 .. _api-authentication: